Danny Moulis: Club career

 Moulis played for Canberra North SC as a junior.
 He then graduated directly from U-16s into the Canberra City SC team that competed in the inaugural Philips Soccer League season (Australia's first national football league) in 1977.
 His coach at that time was Australian soccer identity Johnny Warren.
-He became the first player to play 100 national league games for the one team (Canberra City) in a match against South Melbourne Hellas SC in 1980.
+He became the one of the first players to play 100 games for a PSL club in a Canberra City match against South Melbourne Hellas SC in 1980, having played 86 league matches, 11 NSL Cup games and 3 Prime Minister Cup fixtures.

 Moulis was transferred to Sydney Olympic SC, also in the National Soccer League, at the commencement of the 1981 season.
 At Sydney Olympic his Head Coach was the mercurial Tommy Docherty.
 In the first game of the 1982 season, in a match against Newcastle KB United at the International Sports Centre, Moulis suffered an anterior cruciate ligament injury, signalling the end of his professional football career.

 After a full knee reconstruction and partial recovery, Moulis played senior amateur football with Canberra City, Australian National University, and Woden Valley SC.